Active Sampling for the Quickest Detection of Markov Networks: Main Results

 \subsection{Delay Analysis}

-In this subsection, we focus on the asymptotic regime of $n\rightarrow\infty$, in which case Algorithm~1 is feasible almost surely under the condition in~\eqref{eq:asymp:as}, and analyze the asymptotic performance of the proposed selection rule as the size of the network $n$ grows, and compare it with that of the Chernoff rule.
-We note that the proposed selection rule capitalizes on the discrepancies in the information measures corresponding to selecting different nodes.
-In general, a wider range of information measures leads to more effectively distinguishing the most informative nodes to sample, which in turn reduces the average delay for reaching a sufficiently confident decision.
-In order to quantify the performance gain of the optimal selection rule over that of the Chernoff rule, we consider different form of variations in the information level of different nodes.
-For this purpose, corresponding to any arbitrary subset $U$ of $V=\{1,\dots,n\}$, we define the normalized LLRs ($\sf nLLRs$) as follows
+In this subsection, we analyze the performance of the proposed selection rule in the asymptote of large networks sizes, i.e., when $n\rightarrow\infty$, i.e., $V=\mathbb{N}$.
+We note that the proposed network-guided node selection rule capitalizes on the discrepancies in the information measures corresponding to selecting different nodes.
+In general, a wider range of information measures leads to more effectively distinguishing the most informative nodes to sample.
+This, in turn, reduces the average delay for reaching a sufficiently confident decision.
+In order to analyze the performance, corresponding to any subset of nodes $U\subseteq \mathbb{N}$ we define normalized LLR measures as follows: